ivaquero/oxidizer/docs/plugins.md

 ### Config Files

-A system / software / tool configuration file in Oxidizer is referred as `OX_ELEMENT`, set it like what you do with `OX_OXYGEN`
+A system / software / tool configuration file in oxidizer is referred as `OX_ELEMENT`, set it like what you do with `OX_OXYGEN`

 ```sh
 # macOS / Linux